 Do you have manatees?

 No, our name comes from the Village of Manatee, which did take its name from the marine mammal.
-The nearest place to see manatees is at the Bishop Museum of Science and Nature.
+The nearest place to visit manatees is at the Bishop Museum of Science and Nature.

 Is there a café on site?

-No, we sell candies, crackers, bottled waters, and sodas in our Whistle Stop Gift Shop.
-Visit Walk Bradenton for information on places to eat nearby.
+No, visit Walk Bradenton for information on places to eat nearby.

 What do you have for children at this museum?

-Pick up a copy of the Historical Artifacts Scavenger Hunt and Junior Cow Hunt in the Wiggins Store.
-Young visitors can search for items or artifacts listed and they can redeem it in the Whistle Stop Gift Shop for a special memento!
+Ask for a copy of our Historical Scavenger Hunt in the Wiggins Store.
+Visitors can search for the artifacts listed and ask for a prize after completing the Scavenger Hunt.

-E-mail addresses are public records under Florida law and are not exempt from public-records requirements.
+E-mail addresses are public records under Florida law and are not exempt from public records requirements.
 If you do not want your e-mail address to be subject to being released pursuant to a public-records request, do not send electronic mail to this entity.
-Instead, contact by phone at the phone numbers above, or contact us in writing, via the United States Postal Service, at this address- Manatee County Historical Commission 1404 Manatee Ave.
-E, Bradenton, Fl 34208.
+Instead, contact by phone at the phone numbers above, or contact us in writing, via the United States Postal Service, at this address: Manatee County Historical Commission,